gerkezraube1b4av/rails/guides/source/active_support_structured_events.md

 Key behaviors:

 * auto-names methods based on the notification name
-* supports silencing “debug-only” events
+* supports silencing "debug-only" events
 * forwards errors to `ActiveSupport.error_reporter`

-These subscribers form the backbone of Rails’ built-in events.
+These subscribers form the backbone of Rails' built-in events.

 ---